 The MU Metagenomics Center (MUMC) is closely affiliated with the NIH-funded MU Mutant Mouse Resource and Research Center (MMRRC) and Rat Resource and Research Center (RRRC), and is managed and operated by the same team of experts.
 Drawing on over 100 years of combined experience in translational biomedical research, the MUMC team has the passion and expertise to help you reach your research goals.
 Facility statement.

-We are a group of interdisciplinary scholars (faculty, postdoctoral fellows, graduates, and undergraduate students), research assistants and associates, fiscal and grant administrative experts, clinicians and teaching faculty who work together to solve big world problems.
-Although we each have independent areas of interest, we come together under one umbrella, prevention science, to advance research and improve outcomes.
+The Missouri Prevention Science Institute is a group of interdisciplinary scholars (faculty, postdoctoral fellows, graduates and undergraduate students), research assistants and associates, fiscal and grant administrative experts, clinicians and teaching faculty who work together to solve big world problems.
+Although the institute's scholars each have independent areas of interest, they come together under one umbrella — prevention science — to advance research and improve outcomes.
+Facility statement.

 The National Swine Resource and Research Center (NSRRC) was established in 2003 to develop the infrastructure to ensure that biomedical investigators across a variety of disciplines have access to critically needed swine models of human health and disease.
-The NSRRC will also serve as a central resource for reagents, a creation of new genetically modified swine, and information and training related to use of swine models in biomedical research.
+The NSRRC also serves as a central resource for reagents, the creation of new genetically modified swine, and information and training related to the use of swine models in biomedical research.
+Facility statement.

 NextGen Center for Influenza and Emerging Infectious Diseases